JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Games/src/02-Random-Number/12-Run/ReadMe.md

 # Run

-This file has two folders:
-- `v1` is a almost an exact copy of the `Free`-based example from before, just written in the `VariantF`/`Run` style.
-The only change is that the `API` level language does not include a `Log` term and the Domain `NotifyUser` term is directly translated into the Infrastructure-level effect that logs the message to the console.
+`Core.purs` to `Infrastructure.purs` is a almost an exact copy of the `Free`-based example from before, just written in the `VariantF`/`Run` style.
+The only change (see `API.purs` and `Infrastructure.purs`) is that the `API` level language does not include a `Log` term.
+Instead, the Domain `NotifyUser` term is directly "interpreted" into the Infrastructure-level effect that logs the message to the console.

-- `v2` (WIP) extends the first version with additional algebras that can easily change our program by changing which algebra we use for a given term
+The remaining two files solve the issues we raised earlier in the Free-based folder:
+- `Change-Implementation.purs` uses the first version and changes the normal `MakeGuessF ~> API` "interpretation" to ask the user to confirm their guess before passing the `Guess` value to the Domain level
+- `Add-Domain-Term.purs` uses the first version and adds another term, `TellJoke`, to the Domain level.
+When the user has only one guess left, the computer will tell a terrible joke to ease the player's stress levels.